Skip to main content

 Monitoring metrics

-PostgreSQLTemp file usage per DB (%)Temp file usage by DB
+PostgreSQLTemporary file usage per DB (%)PostgreSQL temporary file usage measured per database

 CPUTotal usage (%)Total CPU usage over time